imduchuyyy/CodeBaseFrontendReactjs/README.md

-# Code Base Front-end React, Webpack, Babel, Eslint
+# Code Base Front-end React, Webpack, Babel, Eslint using with Graphql
 ## Setting:
 1. Connect to Backend
     - Setting in 2 file ```.env.development.local``` and ```.env.production.local```